SanzharHDXZ/MathVision/README.md

 Serikkhan Sanzhar
 Web Developer | Project Creator

-📄 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.